kl0u/flink/docs/dev/datastream_execution_mode.md

 ### Failure Recovery

-In STREAMING execution mode, Flink uses checkpoints for failure recover.
+In STREAMING execution mode, Flink uses checkpoints for failure recovery.
 Take a look at the [checkpointing documentation]({% link dev/stream/state/checkpointing.md %}) for hands-on documentation about this and how to configure it.
 There is also a more introductory section about [fault